iver-wharf/rfcs/_published/0025-wharf-cmd-provisioning.md

 wharf-api and ultimately end-user, etc. This RFC describes our replacement of Jenkins with four new Wharf components.

+There is a heavy focus on making the wharf-cmd-worker subcommand perform Wharf builds standalone, without a wharf-api and wharf-web to present the results.

 ## Motivation

+### Human-usable CLI

+The goal is that Wharf should be able to be run locally.
+This means that it should not have a strong dependency on wharf-api or any other Wharf component, but instead just to run a build.

+The only dependencies for running Wharf on a locally cloned repository should be to have a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and executing `wharf run`

 ### Splitting up wharf-cmd